 Are Private Colosseum Tours Worth It?

 Private Colosseum tours can be worth it if you are traveling as a family, a small group, or anyone who wants a more flexible pace.
-Instead of following a large group, you get a guide focused on your questions, your timing, and your comfort level.
+Instead of following a larger group, you get a guide focused on your questions, your timing, and your comfort level.

 Private tours are especially useful for families with children, travelers with mobility concerns, history-focused visitors, or groups who want to combine the Colosseum with the Roman Forum and Palatine Hill without feeling rushed.